 2. When is the pension credited to the pensioner’s account by the paying branch?

-The pension paying banks credit the pension amount in the accounts of the pensioners based on the instructions given by the Pension Paying Authorities.
+The pension paying banks credit the pension amount in the accounts of the pensioners based on the instructions given by the Pension Sanctioning Authorities (PSAs).

 3. Can the pension paying bank recover the excess amount credited to the pensioner’s account?

-(a) Agency banks are requested to seek guidance from respective Pension Sanctioning Authorities regarding the process to be followed for recovery of excess pension paid to the pensioners, if any.
+(a) ABs are requested to seek guidance from respective PSAs regarding the process to be followed for recovery of excess pension paid to the pensioners, if any.

 4. Should acknowledgement be given by pension paying banks while accepting Life Certificates from pensioners?

 There have been complaints that life certificates submitted over the counter of pension paying branches are misplaced causing delay in payment of monthly pensions.
-In order to alleviate the hardships faced by pensioners, agency banks were instructed to mandatorily issue duly signed acknowledgements.
-They were also requested to consider entering the receipt of life certificates in their CBS and issue a system generated acknowledgement which would serve the twin purpose of acknowledgement as well as real time updation of records.
-Banks may provide digital acknowledgements in respect of digital life certificates submitted by the pensioners.
+In order to alleviate the hardships faced by pensioners, ABs were instructed to mandatorily issue duly signed acknowledgements.
+They were also requested to consider entering the receipt of life certificates in their Core Banking Solution (CBS) and issue a system generated acknowledgement which would serve the twin purpose of acknowledgement as well as real time updation of records.
+ABs shall provide digital acknowledgements in respect of digital life certificates submitted by the pensioners.

-Yes, instructions have been issued by RBI to pension disbursing banks to allow withdrawal of pension by following certain procedures which are given below:
+Yes, instructions have been issued by RBI to pension paying banks to allow withdrawal of pension by following certain procedures which are given below:

 Withdrawal of pension by old/ sick/ disabled/ incapacitated pensioners

-(i) In order to take care of problems/ difficulties faced by sick and disabled pensioners in withdrawal of pension / family pension from the banks, agency banks may categorise such pensioners as under:
+(i) In order to take care of problems/ difficulties faced by sick and disabled pensioners in withdrawal of pension / family pension, ABs shall categorize such pensioners as under:

-(a) Pensioner who is too ill to sign a cheque / unable to be physically present in the bank.
+(a) Pensioner who is too ill to sign a cheque / unable to be physically present in the branch but can put his/her thumb impression on the cheque/withdrawal form.

-(b) Pensioner who is not only unable to be physically present in the bank but also not even able to put his/her thumb impression on the cheque/ withdrawal form due to certain physical defect / incapacity.
+(b) Pensioner who is not only unable to be physically present in the branch but also not able to put his/ her thumb impression on the cheque/ withdrawal form due to certain physical defect / incapacity.

-(ii) With a view to enabling such old/sick/incapacitated pensioners to operate their accounts, banks may follow the procedure as under:
+(ii) With a view to enabling such old/sick/incapacitated pensioners to operate their accounts, ABs shall follow the procedure as under:

-(b) Where the pensioner cannot even put his/her thumb/ toe impression and also would not be able to be physically present in the bank, a mark can be obtained on the cheque/withdrawal form, which should be identified by two independent witnesses, one of whom should be a responsible bank official.
+(b) Where the pensioner cannot even put his/ her thumb/ toe impression and also is unable to be physically present in the bank, a mark can be obtained on the cheque/ withdrawal form, which should be identified by two independent witnesses, one of whom should be a responsible bank official

-The responsible bank official has to be from the same bank, preferably from the same branch, where the pensioner is having his/her pension account.
+The responsible bank official referred to in Para 6(ii)(a) and 6(ii)(b) above, should be from the same bank, preferably from the same branch, where the pensioner is having his/ her pension account.

-6. How the payment of Dearness Relief at revised rate is to be paid to the pensioners?
+7. How the payment of DR at revised rate is to be paid to the pensioners?

-7. Whether a pensioner is entitled for any compensation from the agency banks for delayed credit of pension/ arrears of pension?
+8. Whether a pensioner is entitled for any compensation from the ABs for delayed credit of pension/ arrears of pension?

-Yes, pension paying banks should compensate the pensioner for delay in crediting pension/ arrears thereof at a fixed interest rate of 8 per cent per annum for the delay after the due date of payment.
-This compensation should be credited to the pensioner’s account automatically without any claim from the pensioner on the same day when the bank affords credit for revised pension/ pension arrears, in respect of all delayed pension payments made since October 1, 2008.
+Yes, ABs should compensate the pensioner for delay in crediting pension/ arrears thereof at a fixed interest rate of 8 per cent per annum for the period of delay after the due date of payment, if the delay is on account of error on part of the AB.
+Further, the compensation shall be credited to the pensioner’s account automatically, without any claim from the pensioner.

 (Republished with Amendments)